Structure and Mechanics of Advanced Materials

-The group Structure and Mechanics of Advanced Materials Group (SMAM) performs research on structural and mechanical properties of diverse soft matter systems, including samples of biological origin, as well as of metals and alloys.
-We are developing and applying various X-ray and neutron scattering, diffraction and imaging methods.
-We operate in situ devices such as various mechanical testing devices, a miniaturized laser powder bed fusion device for 3D printing of metals as well as microfluidic devices and in-situ 3D printing for ink-based soft materials, studying alignment in flow.
+The group Structure and Mechanics of Advanced Materials Group (SMAM) performs research on structural and mechanical properties of diverse soft matter systems, including samples of biological origin, composite materials, as well as of metals and alloys.
+We are developing and applying various X-ray and neutron scattering techniques, diffraction and imaging methods.
+We operate in situ devices such as mechanical testing devices, a miniaturized laser powder bed fusion device for 3D printing of metals as well as microfluidic devices and in-situ 3D printing for ink-based soft materials, studying alignment in flow.

 Marianne Liebi is an ERC starting grant holder of MUMOTT – Multi Modal Tensor Tomography.
 The project includes method development of tensor tomography, using X-rays as well as visible light and its application in materials and bio-science.